jacobrask/styledocco/README.md

 The document is automatically split into new sections when it encounters a level 1 or 2 heading.
 Read more about the heading syntax in the [Markdown guide](http://daringfireball.net/projects/markdown/syntax).
 Only comments at the beginning of new lines are included, so to exclude something from the style guide, put some whitespace before the comment.

+An important philosophy of StyleDocco is to introduce as little custom syntax as possible, and to maintain the documentation readable and usable even without StyleDocco.

 If your project includes a `README` file, it will be used as the base for an `index.html`.
 StyleDocco will also add some default styles to your documentation, but they are easy to modify to make it fit with your project.

 StyleDocco will automatically compile any SASS, SCSS, Less or Stylus code before it is applied to the page.
+You can also enter a custom preprocessor command if you want to supply extra options to the preprocessor.

 ## Installation